Cleft Lip and Palate

 • high-pressure consonants that are not in the inventory, are age appropriate, or have high impact on intelligibility/understandability; and

-• anterior consonants that are visible (e.g., p, b, t, d, f), given that children often compensate with posterior placement.
+• anterior consonants that are visible (e.g., /p, b, t, d, f/), given that children often compensate with posterior placement.

 Strategies and Techniques

-Strategies and techniques used in therapy include
+Strategies and techniques used in therapy include the following:

 • Using phonetic placement techniques, typically starting with bilabials and then moving to alveolars.